+Our first couple of days in Istanbul started on the right foot!
 After a wonderfully comfortable flight, we arrived in Istanbul about 75 minutes earlier than expected, always a pleasant surprise!
 Mustafa met us at the airport, and we left the parking lot to a surprise!
 The ever crowded and jammed traffic was surprisingly flowing, and the lanes were empty, I saw one or two cars ahead of us.
 He took us home through the new Eurasia tunnel that connects the two continents and on the Asian side we exited extremely close to home.
 Yet even another surprise!

 Binnaz and Ergun greeted us with a big welcome and it was good to see them both doing well.
 After we caught up in conversation, we brought the small mementos we brought for them.
-The glass printed photographs, one of Ergun’s and one that I took of Mina were a great hit.
+The glass-printed photographs, one of Ergun’s and one that I took of Mina were a great hit.
 You will see Mina’s photograph hanging on the wall in a couple of the photographs.
 We enjoyed a leisurely dinner and went to bed.
 It was a good night’s sleep, even though we were comfortable on the plane sleeping is never the same.

 The following day we caught up with our friends and family making plans to see them all.
 The second day was quiet mostly at home.
-Binnaz and Jan went to their favorite hair stylist and came back with a renewed look on their head.
+Binnaz and Jan went to their favorite hairstylist and came back with a renewed look on their head.

+Visiting Istanbul is not complete without a trip to Ismet Baba.
 On Sunday we went to Ismet Baba restaurant in the Kuzguncuk district.
-A place that still maintains the old charm of Istanbul with well-maintained older (and not too high) apartments, a market that becomes alive on Wednesdays, and small shops and restaurants, and friendly people.
+The place still maintains the old charm of Istanbul with well-maintained older (and not too high) apartments, a market that becomes alive on Wednesdays, small shops and restaurants, and friendly people.